SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/deploying-apps.md

 #### To deploy an Apama application as a microservice

-1. Develop your Cumulocity application in Designer in the usual way (just as shown above).
+1. Develop your Cumulocity application in Software AG Designer in the usual way (just as shown previously).

 2. You can use Apama's Docker support to turn the entire project into a microservice.
 In the **Project Explorer** view, right-click the project and select **Apama > Add Docker Support**, which will add a Dockerfile to the root of your project directory.